MarsicoFL/mispitools/README.md

 ![](README_files/figure-markdown_github/shiny.png)<!-- -->

-Note: this App is undervelopment.
+Note: mispiApp is under development.
 Particularly age variable assumes a uniform population frequency distribution from 0 to 80 years old.
 Introducing incoherent parameters, i.e MPa= 40 with a range error (MPr) of 100 (error being more than two times the age allowing negative results), will lead to incoherent probabilities.
 Please select realiable values.

 ## Calculating DNA-based decision threshold and error rates
 NOTE: The methodology used in this section is explained in: https://doi.org/10.1016/j.fsigen.2021.102519